alw1746/Backster/readme.txt

 Example data and scripts provides the capability to test the operations of the tool before performing actual backups.

-Copy all example files to a working directory eg C:\tools\backups Edit setup.com and point the globals.cmd line to your backstr installation eg:
+Copy all example files to a working directory eg C:\tools\backups or just use the files in the example folder directly.

+Edit setup.com and point the globals.cmd line to your backstr installation eg:

 call C:\SOE\Backster-1.0\globals.cmd